Dizziness and Vertigo

 Physical examination

 Examination begins with a review of vital signs, including presence of fever, rapid or irregular pulse, and supine and standing blood pressure, noting any drop in blood pressure on standing up (orthostatic hypotension) and whether standing provokes symptoms.
-If standing does provoke symptoms, postural symptoms should be distinguished from those triggered by head movement by returning the patient supine until symptoms dissipate and then rotating the head.
+If standing does provoke symptoms, postural symptoms should be distinguished from those caused by head movement by returning the patient supine until symptoms dissipate and then rotating the head.

 The otologic and neurologic examinations are fundamental.
 Specifically, with the patient supine, the eyes are checked for presence, direction, and duration of spontaneous nystagmus.
 Direction and duration of nystagmus and development of vertigo are noted.
+The Dix-Hallpike maneuver is used to diagnose posterior canal BPPV (by far the most common canal affected) or anterior canal BPPV while the supine roll test can be used to diagnose horizontal canal BPPV.

 A gross bedside hearing test is done, the ear canal is inspected for discharge and foreign body, and the tympanic membrane is checked for signs of infection or perforation.